21atalia/core-code-from-scratch-readme/resources/OOP_glossary.md

 10. Constructors

-is a special function that helps you instantiate an object of a class.
+is a set of instructions specially designed to initialize an instance of an object.
 Whenever you instantiate an object, a default constructor method is called.